 As the female body ages, the reproductive cycle begins to slow down and eventually halt.
 We are not meant to be fit parents later in life; nature takes care of this by stopping the reproductive system.
 The reproductive system has been functioning since puberty; typically the earlier you start puberty, the earlier you will start menopause.

 With lifestyle changes and the right supplements, it is possible to significantly reduce the symptoms of menopause.
-The following will help you minimize your menopause symptoms naturally.
+The following supplements are key to easing the sometimes debilitating symptoms of menopause.

 Iodine is used by the endocrine system to regulate estrogen production.
 A study shows 96% of test subjects in America were found to be extremely iodine deficient.
 Additionally, iodine is used to clean the blood so the liver can do its job in producing the Estrogen Binding Protein.
 Iodine also helps break up a fatty liver and without it, the risk of fatty liver will increase.